Hope, Alaska

 Hope is a census-designated place (CDP) in Kenai Peninsula Borough in the U.S. state of Alaska.
 It is 70 miles south of Anchorage.
-As of the 2010 census the population was 192, up from 137 in 2000.
+As of the 2020 census, Hope had a population of 161.
 The Hope Historic District, which includes the surviving elements of the former mining town, was listed on the National Register of Historic Places in 1972.

 Geography

 Hope is located at (60.920280, -149.64028) (Sec.
 33, T010N, R002W, Seward Meridian).
 Hope is located in the Seward Recording District.

 Hope lies on the northern end of Kenai Peninsula, on the south shore of the Turnagain Arm of Cook Inlet.
 The community lies at the end of the 17 mi Hope Highway, northwest of the Seward Highway, near the mouth of Resurrection Creek.
 Winter temperatures range from 14 to 27 F; summer temperatures vary from 45 to 65 F. Average annual precipitation is 20 in.

 According to the United States Census Bureau, the CDP has a total area of 134.1 km2, of which 0.18 km2, or 0.13%, are water.
 The CDP includes the settlement of Hope in the valley of Resurrection Creek and extends east and west to the ridgecrests that define the valley.
 To the south it extends up Resurrection Creek to Palmer Creek on the east side and Gold Gulch on the west side.
 It is bordered to the east by the Sunrise CDP.